gvwilson/thirdbit/src/fiction/in-heck/index.md

 Dockety buzzed.
 "Heck itself is over the next rise."
 The bot hesitated.
-"This one can feel Consensus.
+"This one can feel Central.
 It is still faint,
 but it will grow stronger as we get closer to the facility."